-The Art and Craft of Novel Writing
+The Art and Craft of Novel Writing, Level Two

-Each student will have a chance to submit one chapter, or around ten pages of work, every other week.
+Each student will have a chance to submit one chapter, or about ten pages of work, every other week.
 These pages will be read by everyone in advance.
 Expect lively and friendly discussions by a small, supportive group.

 Appropriate for genre and literary fiction.